 Societies were springing up elsewhere across the country during the 19th century.
 The concept of affiliated societies goes back to at least 1858 when the idea of “unions” between London and provincial societies was first mooted.
 However, it was 1865 before the first tentative unions came into existence.

 The Ascot, Sunninghill & District Horticultural Society was founded in 1884, holding its first show at the racecourse in the same year.
 This show was primarily aimed at professional gardeners with sections for amateurs and cottagers.
 Sunningdale was included in the title in 1889.
-After early enthusiasm there were periods from 1900 through to 1919 when the society verged on total extinction.
-Happily, the society “re-started” in 1919 when Dr. Herbert Crouch led preparations for a summer show, featuring vegetables, fruit and flowers.
-It became affiliated to thr RHS in 1920.
+After early enthusiasm there were periods from 1900 through to 1919 when the society verged on extinction.
+Happily, it “re-started” in 1919 when Dr. Herbert Crouch led preparations for a summer show, featuring vegetables, fruit and flowers.
+It became affiliated to the RHS in 1920.
 Sunningdale eventually formed its own society in 1936 although close relations between the two societies continues to this day, an example being the annual quiz between them for the Alistair Fosdick cup.

 The first definite reference to the game appears in 1597 in a dispute over a plot of common land in Guildford where creckett was played.
 There is frequent mention of the game during the 17th and 18th centuries, but it was the 19th century that saw the development of county cricket, Sussex being the first team in 1839.
-The organised amateur game made its first tentative steps around the middle of the century, although it was towards the end of the century before leagues beagn to appear.
+The organised amateur game made its first tentative steps around the middle of the century, although it was towards the end of the century before leagues began to appear.

 The Royal Ascot Cricket Club obtained permission from Queen Victoria in 1883 to form a cricket club on Ascot Heath.
 However, it was two years later before the ground was ready to play on.
-The RAF used the Heath during World War I, and so the club had to be re-established during the 1920s and a new pavilion was subsequently opened in 1934.
+The RAF used the Heath during World War I, and so the club had to be re-established during the 1920s, and a new pavilion was subsequently opened in 1934.
 Cricket managed to continue during World War II thanks to the generosity of the Racecourse Authority and the help of soldiers who were based in Ascot.

+There was also a cricket club at Silwood which lasted for twenty years.
 Silwood Park Cricket Club was founded in 1894 and lasted until the outbreak of World War I in 1914.

 The modern game of golf is generally considered to have Scottish origins, dating back to the 15th century.
 The first course in England was at Blackheath where Henry, the son of James VI of Scotland and I of England, played with other courtiers in the early 17th century.
 However, it was 1864 before the next course was built in England at Westward Ho.
 There were 12 courses in 1880, 50 by 1887 and over 1,000 by 1914.

 The Royal Ascot Golf Club was the earliest club in this part of Berkshire, being founded in 1887 by F. J. Patton, a local barrister.
 It was a nine hole course in the middle of the racecourse.
 Queen Victoria granted it royal status in the same year.
 Ascot Ladies soon had their own nine hole course, also on the heath in the middle of the racecourse.
 The two clubs amalgamated in 1895 and an eighteen hole course was designed.
-Some of Victoria’s children leaned to play golf on the course, and the royal connection continued when the Prince of Wales, later King Edward VII, was made the club’s patron in 1901.
+Some of Victoria’s children learned to play golf on the course, and the royal connection continued when the Prince of Wales, later King Edward VII, was made the club’s patron in 1901.

 Other courses began to spring up in the surrounding area and Ascot’s fortunes went into a bit of a decline in the 1920s.
 The course was requisitioned by the War Office during World War II, but it was re-formed in the early post-war years.

 The word “Tennis” is first heard in the middle of the 13th century.
 The medieval form of tennis is known as real tennis.
 Henry VIII was a keen player on a court that he had built at Hampton Court Palace.
 There were 14 courts in London during the reign of James I.

-There are several references to tennis being played locally in the 1890s.
+There are several references to lawn tennis being played locally in the 1890s.
 The Royal Ascot Tennis Club was established in 1906.
 It was a grass court club on Ascot Heath inside the racecourse.
 The club eventually moved to Ascot Wood where it currently has four floodlit hard courts and a clubhouse.